Cave Creek Group Site

 About

-Cave Creek Group Site is a historic campground constructed in 1934 by the Civilian Conservation Corps, located 19 miles north of Carefree in Tonto National Forest.
-This reservation-only group site is nestled in a narrow valley of juniper and sycamore trees providing abundant shade and offers a cool escape from the Phoenix heat with a clear running creek flowing through seven springs.
-The site features 12 picnic tables made of deep crimson jasper interspersed with fieldstone, three central grills, a covered food prep area, one serving table, two large covered ramadas, four benches, a game area for volleyball and horseshoes, a campfire area, vault toilets, and trash service.
-The site accommodates up to 150 people and is available year-round for $75 per night through Recreation.gov, with reservations required at least one day in advance and up to 12 months ahead.
-Across the road, Cave Creek Trailhead offers access to over 48 miles of hiking and mountain biking trails suitable for day hikes and overnight backpacking trips.
-The area is particularly beautiful during springtime when desert wildflowers bloom.
-Nearby attractions include Bronco Trailhead to the south with parking for 40 vehicles plus trailers and six horse pens, and Sears-Kay Ruin seven miles south, a National Register historic site featuring remains of an ancient Native American hilltop village.
-The last 9 miles of Forest Road 24 to the campground is an all-weather gravel road that is narrow with blind curves.
-Trailers over 16 feet are not recommended.
+Cave Creek Group Site is a historic campground constructed in 1934 by the Civilian Conservation Corps, nestled in a narrow valley of juniper and sycamore trees in Tonto National Forest.
+Located 19 miles north of Carefree, Arizona, the site offers a cooler retreat from the Phoenix heat with abundant shade and proximity to Cave Creek.
+The group area accommodates up to 150 people with parking for 40 vehicles.
+Facilities include 12 stoneware picnic tables, three central grills, a covered food prep area with serving table, two large covered ramadas, and a central campfire area.
+A game area provides space for volleyball and horseshoes.
+Vault toilets and trash service are provided, but there is no potable water, so campers must bring their own supply.
+Across the road, Cave Creek Trailhead offers access to over 48 miles of hiking and mountain biking trails suitable for overnight backpacking.
+Seven miles south lies Sears-Kay Ruin, a National Register site featuring remains of an ancient Native American hilltop village.
+The last 9 miles of Forest Road 24 is a narrow, all-weather gravel road with blind curves; trailers over 16 feet are not recommended.

 Directions

-From Carefree, take Cave Creek Road (Forest Road 24) north to Seven Springs Day-use Area.
-Continue for less than 0.5 miles to the turn-off to the group site.
+From Carefree, take Cave Creek Road (Forest Road 24) north for 19 miles to Seven Springs Day-use Area.
+Continue less than half a mile to the turn-off to the group site.
 The last 9 miles of FR 24 is an all-weather gravel road that is narrow with blind curves.

 Amenities